This recipe may come as a shock to you, but today I’m going to show you how to make tortillas out of cauliflower… yes > CAULIFLOWER TORTILLAS.

 The final quick step in the recipe is tossing them in a heating skillet for a little browning and crisping on each side.

 That’s it!
-I enjoyed these straight out of the pan for eating.
-Then I enjoyed them later in the day with a little cheese melted on top like a quesadilla.
-Then I enjoyed them the next morning with a scrambled egg and eaten like a taco.
+I enjoy these straight out of the pan for eating.
+I also enjoy them with a little cheese melted on top like a quesadilla.
+They’re also good in the morning with a scrambled egg and eaten like a taco.

 Yield: 6 small tortillas

 Cook Time: 20 minutes